Why Vishwakarma Puja is celebrated on the same day every year

 In 2022 Vishwakarma Jayanti is being observed on 17th September.

 Hindu mythology is full of Vishwakarma’s many architectural wonders.
 Hindu mythology divides the whole era of this earth into four yugs (span of time), Staya yug, Treta yug, Dwapar yug and Kali yuga.
 He had built several towns and palaces for the gods.
 In Satya yuga, he built the Swarga Lok, (heaven), the abode of the gods and demigods where Lord Indra rules.
 Bishwakarma built the Lanka of Ravan in Treta yuga, the city of Dwarka in Dwapar Yuga, and Hastinapur and Indraprastha in the Kali yuga.

 How to celebrate Vishwakarma Jayanti

 The festival is celebrated mainly in factories, industrial areas, and on the shop floor.
 This day is observed not only by the engineering and architectural community but by all people who use machines and tools.
 All the machinery is worshiped along with the worship of Viswakarma.
-People worship their vehicle along with machinery.
+People worship their vehicles along with machinery.
 People install pictures of lord Viswakarma at the corners of crossroads and put statues and idols of him in corner of the street.